-- Poz -A term that was originally embraced by HIV+ men, Poz is also used on the alt-right either as a slur against gays or, more broadly, a form of social degeneracy or “cultural AIDS” in which everything is accepted and nothing is stigmatized.
+- Poz -A term that was originally embraced by HIV+ men, Poz is also used by white nationalists either as a slur against gays or, more broadly, a form of social degeneracy in which harmful things are accepted instead of stigmatized.

 - Race Traitor – A white, non-Jewish man or woman whose actions and beliefs are perceived to be against the interests of the white race, including marrying or associating with non-whites, supporting anti-racist policies and social change, voicing opposition to white racism, etc.

 - Rapefugee – A portmanteau of “rape” and “refugee,” the word indicates the belief on the alt-right that Syrian (and other non-white) refugees are responsible for a great number of rapes and sexual assaults against white European and American women.
 They believe these attacks, such as the one which occurred in Cologne, Germany, are being downplayed or covered up by the media.

 - Red Pill – A reference to the popular Matrix trilogy, in which the main character Neo (played by Keanu Reeves) is offered the choice of taking a red or blue pill.
 The red pill would allow Neo to see the world as it really is, while the blue pill would allow him to remain in blissful ignorance.
-Used by MRAs, MGTOW and alt-right adherents to describe their awakening to a world dominated by feminists and/or racial minorities.
+Used by MRAs, MGTOW and white nationalists to describe their awakening to a world dominated by feminists and/or racial minorities.

 - Reverse Echoes – A corollary to the popular echo meme, the reverse echoes are used by white nationalists to indicate that they are surrounded by Jews and Jewish influence; for example, )))the alt-right(((.
 The reverse echoes were popularized on Twitter after Jews and Jewish allies placed parentheses around their own user names to mock white nationalists and/or show solidarity with Jews.

 - Shekels – A unit of Israeli currency that is often used in a derogatory fashion while discussing Jews or Jewish control.
 One headline from The Daily Stormer website, for example, read “Jewed-Out Politicians Getting Mad Shekels from Jews.”